-The SEXTANT Global Smaller Companies Sub-Fund relies on a rigorous selection of securities obtained after an internal fundamental analysis, summarised in the overall "Quality rating" of Amiral Gestion.
+The SEXTANT Global Smaller Companies sub-fund is based on a rigorous selection of securities obtained after an internal fundamental analysis, summarised in the global "Quality rating" of Amiral Gestion.
 During this phase, whenever possible, the managers contact the company and its managers to perfect their understanding of its activities and business model, to address strategic issues, and finally to deal with issues related to the financial statements (income statement, cash flow statement, balance sheet).
-If necessary, the Management Company completes this strategic and financial understanding by visiting the company's premises to form its own opinion and to verify certain information communicated by the company.
+Where necessary, the Management Company supplements this strategic and financial understanding with on-site visits to form its own opinion and to verify certain information provided by the company.
 Fundamental analysis, which includes ESG criteria, is based on various criteria:

-- The quality of the company's management and governance, assessed in particular by the quality and consistency of communication with minority shareholders, the compensation structure of senior executives and their track record, and the long-term importance of taking into account the interests of customers and shareholders in operations, as well as those of other stakeholders such as employees, society and the environment; - Capital allocation, or the ability to allocate available capital as efficiently as possible in relation to the options available to the management team (internal investments, debt reduction, returns to shareholders, acquisitions); - The quality of its financial structure, assessed by its ability to generate cash in relation to debt and/or by the presence of tangible assets that can be monetised; - The sustainability and robustness of the business model; - Growth prospects, enabling capital to be reinvested with returns in excess of the cost of capital; - The presence of competitive advantages such as a distribution network, economies of scale, a brand, patents, an installed base, etc criteria relating to the social, environmental and governance dimensions, which are the subject of a specific independent rating called an "internal ESG rating" integrated into the overall quality rating.
+- The quality of the company's management and governance, assessed in particular by the quality and consistency of communication with minority shareholders, the compensation structure of senior executives and their track record, the long-term importance of taking into account the interests of customers and shareholders in operations, but also those of other stakeholders such as employees, society or the environment; - Capital allocation, or the ability to allocate available capital as efficiently as possible given the options available to the management team (internal investment, debt reduction, returns to shareholders, acquisitions); - The quality of its financial structure, assessed by the ability to generate cash in relation to debt and/or the presence of monetizable tangible assets; - The sustainability and robustness of the business model; - Growth prospects, enabling capital to be reinvested with returns in excess of the cost of capital; - The presence of competitive advantages such as a distribution network, economies of scale, a brand, patents, an installed base, etc. - Criteria relating to social, environmental and governance issues, which are the subject of a specific independent rating called an "internal ESG rating" integrated into the overall quality rating.

-A study of these criteria determines what Amiral Gestion calls its "Quality rating" which uses a scale from 0 to 10.
+The examination of these different criteria determines what Amiral Gestion calls its "Quality score", which varies from 0 to 10.
 A high rating reflects strong company fundamentals.
 This rating is one of the elements that guide the investment decision and can feed into the ongoing dialogue with companies.